kimwoonggon/CUDA-Challenge/README.md

 ### Overview

-In Day 4, we tackle two image processing tasks using CUDA:
 1. **RGB to Grayscale Conversion:** Convert a color image to grayscale by applying a weighted sum on the RGB channels.
 2. **Image Blurring:** Apply a box blur filter to a grayscale image by averaging neighboring pixel values.